Relief from Persecution

 Acts 12:6-10

 On the night before Peter was to be taken for trial and execution, God answered the church's prayers.
 Security at the prison was so tight that escape seemed impossible.
 Peter was chained to a soldier on either side.
-Another two were standing over him, and twelve more were sleeping a few feet away.
-Every exit from the building was guarded by armed men.
+Another two were standing nearby, probably at the door of his cell, and twelve more were sleeping not far away.
+Every exit from the building was attended by armed men.
 Outside, the prison was closed by a strong gate.
 But all of Herod's measures to prevent the prisoner's escape were useless against God.

 In the middle of the night, an angel came to deliver Peter.
 First, the angel made the soldiers unconscious.
 Then he wakened the apostle.
-Notice that Peter was sleeping like a baby.
+Notice that Peter was sleeping soundly.
 His ability to find rest on the night before he was scheduled to die shows that he had become a man of great courage and faith.

 Here is the first of several humorous touches in the story.
 It is obvious that Luke enjoyed writing this chapter.
 What is humorous?
 Peter was so deep in sleep that the angel could not waken him gently.
 He had to give Peter a hard smack on the side.
 But rough treatment hardly fazed an old fisherman like Peter, whose body had been toughened by years of hard work.